How to check that your MOT vehicle testing station (VTS) is ready to move to the new MOT testing service.

 There’ll be very little need for you to have any training to use the new service.

-DVSA has suspended MOT tester refresher training from April 2015 to help you move to the new MOT testing service.
+DVSA has MOT Legal obligations of drivers and riders from April 2015 to help you move to the new MOT testing service.

 Fill in the ‘readiness survey’